 How we choose the best bass earbuds

-Our picks come from pouring through our existing reviews by our experienced team of contributors.
-It is important to settle on the criteria of what to look for in bassy earbuds (and similarly any good earbuds) and consider the various priorities of users.
+Our picks come from poring over our team’s existing reviews.
+It is important to settle on the criteria for what to look for in bassy earbuds (and similarly, any good earbuds), and to consider the various priorities of users.
 Essentially, our picks all provide bassy tunings to differing degrees and with different consumers in mind.
 Finally, these earbuds range from affordable to sporty to flagships.

 Why you should trust SoundGuys

-At SoundGuys our editors and writers won’t endorse any product for any reasons other than we think it’s good based on our testing methods.
+At SoundGuys, our editors and writers won’t endorse any product for any reason other than that we think it’s good based on our testing methods.
 The company receives income from affiliate links found on the site.
 However, our writing staff doesn’t know which products you buy or don’t buy.
 Our editors and writers are paid solely for their work.
-It’s in our best interest to suggest good products to our readership because we want you to trust us.
+It’s in our best interest to recommend high-quality products to our readers because we want you to trust us.

 Frequently asked questions